ODA Spending

 What is the current government's outlook on gender equality ODA?

 Norway includes gender equality as a key development objective: Gender equality is one of four cross-cutting objectives of Norway’s ODA policy.
 Efforts are anchored in the Action Plan for Women’s Rights and Gender Equality in Foreign Affairs and Development Policy 2023-2030.
 The plan stated that at least 50% of all bilateral development funding must have gender equality as a major or minor goal.
 The plan also stated that gender equality must be assessed across all development policy initiatives, particularly within the topics of climate, energy, and food security.
-The five main tenets of the action plan are:
+The five tenets of the action plan are:

 • Everyone has the right and opportunity to decide on their own body;